thesilvercraft/SilverAudioPlayer/README.md

 Before compiling it yourself consider editing `SilverAudioPlayer.Avalonia.csproj`
 In visual studio you can comment out features you dont want by selecting their `<DefineConstraints>` line and using CTRL+K+C
 ## What do you mean modular?
-Modular means different things for different people but in this case modular would be defined as having code devided up into multiple optional components all housing important code but as previously mentioned are fully optional.
+Modular means different things for different people but in this case modular would be defined as having code divided up into multiple optional components all housing important code but as previously mentioned are fully optional.
-You don't want the awful Jellyfin integration code (I'm critising my code, jellyfin for the most part is awsome)?
+You don't want the awful Jellyfin integration code (I'm critising my code, jellyfin for the most part is awesome)?
 Remove its module
 You don't want to be able to play midis?
 Remove the midi module
 You don't want to be able to play flacs?
 Remove the flac decoder
-You don't want to be able to do anything with the player?
+You don't want to indirectly support google's duopoly by having the chromecast module?
+Remove it You don't want to be able to do anything with the player?
 Remove the player

 ## Versioning